Diwali fireworks masked gunshots in fatal double shooting, says resident

 “I live around the corner here and I’m a bit wary, me and my family are concerned about this.”

+The Met said the investigation is ongoing and they are carrying out urgent inquiries to trace a number of suspects but there have been no arrests.

-A large police cordon has been put in place on the residential street, while forensic investigators comb the area for evidence.
+A large police cordon remains in place on the residential street, while forensic investigators comb the area for evidence.

+A car linked to the shooting was recovered nearby in Ronnie Lane, the force said.

+Detective Inspector Matt Read, from the Specialist Crime Command, said he believes there were a “number of people at the house in Henley Road at the time of the shooting”.

 Councillor Jas Athwal, leader of Redbridge Council, called for more police as he spoke to reporters at the scene.